ycrc/ycrc.github.io/docs/clusters/bouchet.md

 ## Partitions and Hardware

-Bouchet is made up of sixty identical compute nodes.
-These are mostly reserved for the `mpi` partition, but we have set aside two nodes for debugging and compiliation in the `devel` partition.

 ### Public Partitions

 See each tab below for more information about the available common use partitions.